matter-labs/zinc/zinc-book/src/02-basic-concepts/01-input-output.md

 # Input and output

-Public inputs and secret witness are the arguments of the program for which the circuit is implemented.
-The prover must provide both public inputs and secret witness data in order to generate proofs.
+Secret witness are the arguments of the program for which the circuit is implemented.
+The prover must provide secret witness data in order to generate proofs.
 The verifier must provide the same public input to verify the satisfiability of the proof.

-The output data contains the result of circuit execution.
+The arguments of the `main` function are the secret witness data, and the result of the function is the public data.

 The following example illustrates a circuit proving knowledge of some `sha256` hash preimage: